Georges Kopp: Spy

-Civilian
+Personal life

 Kopp initially moved back in with the O’Shaughnessys, where he met Gwen’s sister, Doreen Hunton.
 MI5 held out some hope for retaining Kopp’s services and helped him to settle, securing work for him as an engineer, arranging his papers and finding him somewhere to live.
 In February 1944, Kopp moved to a flat in Canonbury Square and the following month, he married Doreen, witnessed by his friend George Orwell.
 A few months later, Orwell and Eileen also moved in to a flat in Canonbury Square a few doors down from the Kopps with their newly adopted son, Richard.
-Doreen had their first child in February 1945 but the family idyll was shattered a few weeks later when Eileen, who had taken Richard to stay at the Hunton family home in County Durham, tragically died.
+Doreen had their first child in February 1945.
+A few weeks later Eileen, who had taken Richard to stay at the Hunton family home in County Durham, died.
 After the funeral, Orwell brought his son back to Canonbury Square to stay with the Kopps until he could arrange for a fulltime nurse, and returned to Europe.

-Kopp moved his family to Toftcombs House in Biggar, South Lanarkshire at the end of 1945, a radical change from town life to that of a “gentleman farmer” living in grand style, with a small holding of animals on the estate.
+Kopp moved his family to Toftcombs House in Biggar, South Lanarkshire, at the end of 1945, a radical change from town life to that of a "gentleman farmer" living in grand style, with a small holding of animals on the estate.
 He worked as an engineer for a small factory in Edinburgh, but the income was never enough to sustain life at Toftcombs.
 This was the time when Kopp turned once again to innovation, creating designs and filing patents for a string of innovative creations.
-Unfortunately, his capacity to invent devices for modern living convenience were not matched by his ability to commercialise them, which inevitably lead to financial difficulty.
+His capacity to invent devices for modern living convenience was not matched by his ability to commercialise them, which led to financial difficulty.
 Over the next few years, Kopp’s family expanded, but he was forced to sell Toftcombs and move to a series of temporary homes, haunted by the promise of contracts for his inventions that never materialised, which were taking a toll on his health.

-In January 1950, Orwell died.
+Orwell died in January 1950.
 Two months later, Kopp moved his family to France, bolstered by continued promises from potential investors in his designs.
-Kopp died suddenly in July 1951, arguably doing what engineers love doing best: de-constructing a complex mechanical device.
+Kopp died suddenly on 15 July 1951 in Marseille, possibly of cardiac arrest; he had suffered from phlebitis in both legs, which may have created a blood clot that induced a pulmonary embolism.
+Doreen reported that Kopp was repairing a clock when he died.
 There remains no trace of his grave.